 Americans today face a critical moment in time, arguably as profound as any in our history.
-The list of concerns is long: Economic instability, social disorder, belligerent partisan antipathies, extremist violence, failing infrastructure, environmental degradation, and growing threats from cybercrime and microbial diseases, among others.
-This extraordinary confluence of emerging crises suggests an oncoming period of complex challenges.
+A growing concentration of threatening concerns are presenting themselves.
+These include economic instability, social disorder, belligerent partisan antipathies, extremist violence, failing infrastructure, environmental degradation, and growing threats from cybercrime and microbial diseases, among others.
+Such a confluence of emerging crises portends an oncoming period of complex challenges.

 We are experiencing the present adversity as an American crisis, and it is.
 But it is taking place in the context of a great turning point in the human story, a transitional period when an unprecedented number of monumental crises are converging across the globe.
 Our own crisis is inextricably intertwined with the affairs of the world.

 Never has there been a greater need for the stability of the American vision.

 Pivotal questions concerning the meaning of civilizational progress are confronting the world with increasingly disruptive effect.
 If the United States is to serve in a constructive leadership role, it will clearly require that we have a coherent sense of who we are.
 Leadership requires a firm basis from which to lead, and something coherent, practical and attractive to offer.
 An awareness of historical context is necessary.
 Why does the United States stand apart as something special in the world?
 What spirit and principles have we brought to the table?